servactory/servactory.com/docs/guide/options/usage.md

 ## Option `default` <Badge type="info" text="input" />

-This option is not validation.
-It will assign a value to the attribute if one was not passed to the service.
+Non-validation option.
+Assigns a value if none was passed to the service.

 ::: code-group